NEW WORKS IN PROGRESS

 Support and Get Involved:

 FIRST TAKE AUSTRALIA is modeled on the format Yuval Sharon (American opera and theater director and artistic director of The Industry) created as Project Director of New York City Opera’s influential VOX program between 2005-09.
 Since 2013, The Industry and Wild Up have presented a biennial West Coast workshop of new American operas designed to "give audiences a taste of the wide range of ideas in opera today".
 The inaugural First Take took place at the Hammer Museum in Los Angeles.

-FIRST TAKE AUSTRALIA is in development, with a view to calling for submissions of existing vocal works from Australian composers in 2022.
+FIRST TAKE AUSTRALIA is in development, with a view to calling for submissions of existing vocal works from Australian composers in early 2023.
 The Advisory Panel will select composers/projects to work with ACOCo to create, develop and produce opera-music theatre prototypes, presented biannually in a public workshop.